-If you don't respond to the invite to register letter:
+If you didn't respond to the invite to register letter:

-Two reminder forms will be sent out, followed by a personal visit in the autumn to residents who do not register under the new system.
+Two reminder forms were sent out, followed by a personal visit in the autumn to residents who needed to register under the new system.
 Those who have not re-registered on to the new system will be able to vote in the May 2015 elections but will then be removed after.

 Not being registered can also impact on applications for mortgages or mobile phones since credit reference agencies use the register to validate applications.